kagam1nonly/about-me/README.md

-- 👋 Hi, I'm James Piastro
+👋 Hi, I'm James Piastro, an Information Technology student interested in pursuing a career in Game Design/Development or Desktop Development using Java/C#.
-- 👀 I’m interested in Game Designing, Programming in Java
-- 🌱 I’m currently learning Core Java, Java Framework, Database, GIT and GitHub, Unity & 3D, C#
+👀 I am interested in learning core Java, Java frameworks, SQL Server Management Studio (SSMS), GIT and GitHub, Unity, Blender, and ASP.NET.
-- 📫 Reach me on instagram https://www.instagram.com/kagami2k23/
+📫 You can reach me on Instagram at https://www.instagram.com/kagami2k23/.